Boaz Bloomer: Methodism, philanthropy and public service

 The Bloomer family were known as staunch Methodists and local benefactors.
-They were greatly involved in the building of the New Weslyan Methodist Chapel which opened on 14 July 1859.
+They were greatly involved in the building of the New Wesleyan Methodist Chapel which opened on 14 July 1859.
 The chapel was a large, galleried building, to which Boaz had donated the land and supported the cost of construction.
 To repay their kindness Boaz Bloomer was made treasurer of the new chapel.
 They also helped finance the Wesleyan day school in 1866.
 As a result, Chapel Street became a hub for Wesleyan Methodists in the area.
 During the 1880s, the road was developed by the Bloomers further as houses were built near to the chapel and schools to house the employees of the ironworks.
 The Bloomers became prominent members of the local Methodist community.
 Emily Bloomer was invited to lay the foundation stone for the new Wesleyan Chapel in Walsall Wood on 19 May 1862, and was presented with a "handsome silver trowel and mahogany mallet" as a gift from the ladies present.

 To help their employees further in the 1860s Boaz Bloomer opened a room at the iron works where daily newspapers and periodicals were available for employees to read.
 The ironworks had a truck system, known as a ‘Tommy shop ‘in Wood Lane near the canal bridge, where the employees could exchange tokens for goods at a supposedly cheaper cost than in a regular shop.

 Boaz was a Grand Juror during the 1840s and later became a Magistrate at some point in the 1860s, overseeing a number of petty sessions in Rushall on subjects from victualler licensing to manslaughter.
 His son, Boaz Jr, would go on to sit on the local Board of Guardians while his other son, Caleb, would be elected to the Improvement Commission.

 In the late 1860s Boaz Bloomer introduced a scheme to help employees pay for their children's education.
-Boaz Bloomer believed so strongly in the need for education that, following the success of his scheme, by 1868 he had made it a condition of employment that all of an employees children received schooling.
+Boaz Bloomer believed so strongly in the need for education that, following the success of his scheme, by 1868 he had made it a condition of employment that all of an employee's children received schooling.